This post may contain affiliate links. Please read our disclosure policy.

 Once ready, transfer to an airtight jar of your choosing and store for up to two months.

-There are tons of ways to use your freshly-made chickpea flour from using it to thicken up sauces and curries, as an easy gluten-free flour swap.
+There are tons of ways to use your freshly made chickpea flour, from using it to thicken up sauces and curries to an easy gluten-free flour swap.

 Chickpea flour (gram flour) can also be used as a great binding agent (for fritters, veggie burgers, etc.) and is well-known for making pancake/crepe-like flatbreads (called Socca in France and Farinata in Italy).
 As well as other ‘bread’ – like tortillas, taco shells, etc.

-But it can be used for so many recipe types: omelettes, bread, cake, cookies, pizza, etc.
+But it can be used for so many recipe types: omelets, bread, cake, cookies, pizza, etc.

 If you have any questions, feel free to ask them in the comments.
 You can also tag me in your recreations on Instagram @Alphafoodie.